• Resources • Newsletters

 - Board Engagement: Tools for Invigorating Your Board of Directors

 - Choices: How do I make a decision when I have so many choices?

 - Delegating To Enhance Performance

 - Finding Balance in Life and Work

-A workshop for adults 50+ who are ready to design the next life chapter.
+A webinar workshop for adults who are ready to design the next life chapter.
 Would you like to rethink your work?
-Perhaps you are retired or planning for retirement and wonder how you will make this time of your life meaningful.
+Perhaps you are planning for retirement and wonder how you will make this time of your life meaningful.
 Have you considered volunteering or adding a new activity to your life but are not sure what or how?
 How would you like to live your encore?
 Spring is a time of renewal.
 This workshop will help you envision your next steps.

 We will dive into fun and engaging thought exercises, discussion, and discovery to help you design your encore.

 Six-week workshop series, 2 hours per session, $120 for series.